toddmckenzie/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  ReactJs is a user interface library.
+It uses components to build out UI.
+It was developed to manage state.
+Facebook developed it in order to deal with data and state and to have the ability to be scalable and reuseable.

 - [ ] What does it mean to _think_ in react?

+  React makes you think of the components as you build them.
+The mind frame of taking components and having them be resusable and scalable and passing props from top to bottom.
+The docs say 1.Break UI into comp hierarchy 2. build a static version in react 3.
+Identify the minimal rep of the UI state.
+4. Identify where state should live 5.
+Add inverse data flow.

 - [ ] Describe state.

+  State is the data that is rendered to the screen or the data that we can change using setState function which would render a new array if we were dealing with arrays in state.

 - [ ] Describe props.

+  props stands for propery.
+Basically its the data that we pass as props form one component to antoher.
+Props are immutable.
 ## Project Set Up

 Follow these steps to set up and work on your project: